The Mysterious Planet: Plot

 Events of the serial are framed on an arcing plot that carries through the other three serials of the 23rd season.
 In this, the Sixth Doctor is forced to land the TARDIS aboard a Gallifreyan space station, where he is brought into a courtroom.
 The Inquisitor informs the Doctor he is on trial for conduct unbecoming a Time Lord; evidence will be presented by the Valeyard.
 The first evidence is shown through video footage, taken from the Matrix, of the Doctor's recent involvement in the planet Ravolox, where the Valeyard shows that the Doctor willingly became involved in the affairs of the planet.
 The Doctor denies these charges as the Valeyard brings them.
 After showing the video, the Valeyard affirms he has more evidence sufficient to call for the end of the Doctor's life.

-As shown by the court evidence, the Doctor and Peri land on Ravolox, both noting a similarity to Earth.
-The Doctor is aware that Ravolox was devastated by a fireball, according to official records, but the presence of flourishing plant life makes him suspicious.
-As they walk, they are observed by Sabalom Glitz and Dibber, mercenaries on the planet attempting to destroy a "black light" generator in order to destroy the L3 robot deep underground that it powers.
-The Doctor and Peri find a tunnel and enter to find remains that appear to be that of the Marble Arch tube station on the London Underground Central line, piquing the Doctor's curiosity further.
-The Doctor wishes to proceed deeper, but Peri is worried and stays behind.
+As shown by the court evidence, the Doctor and Peri land on Ravolox, a largely uninhabited planet they note bears an unusual similarity to Earth.
+As they walk, they are observed by Sabalom Glitz and Dibber, a pair of mercenaries out to obtain an archive of highly advanced technological secrets being held by a robot named Drathro.
+The Doctor and Peri find a tunnel and enter to find remains that appear to be that of the Marble Arch tube station on the London Underground Central line, despite the planet being several light years away from where Earth should be.
+Peri becomes despondent over her world's apparent fate and refuses to accompany the Doctor as he journeys further into the tunnels and encounters a group of humans serving Drathro, who demands that the Doctor repair its malfunctioning black light power system.

-Peri is soon captured by a local human tribe, led by Katryca, and brought to their camp.
-Katryca informs Peri that she will need to take many husbands for the tribe, and locks her away with Glitz and Dibber; the two were captured after approaching the tribe to try to convince them to let them destroy the generator, which the tribe has taken as a totem.
-The three manage to overpower the guards and escape, but not before planting a bomb on the black light generator.
-They are pursued by the tribe.